blockchain-systems/ScaleSFL/plugins/README.md

 ```

 Note a sample `escc.so` file has been included in this project
-Note you'll need to specifiy a flask url in the docker `docker-compose-test-net.yaml` file
+Note you'll need to specifiy a flask url in the docker `docker-compose-test-net.yaml` file (for endorsements)

 ---